se-edu/learningresources/contents/data/sql/SQL.md

 ## How to get started with SQL?

 The first thing to do is to choose a SQL distribution.
 You can either just use an online SQL playground or install a dedicated application.
 My suggestion would be to use either MySQL or SQLite online.

 SQL has been around for a long time and hence, you can find really good books and resources to learn it well.
 However, these resources can be overwhelming.
 So, you can decide which parts you want to learn as you will likely not need to know everything to get started with using a SQL database.

 Here are some recommended resources that you can use to start learning SQL:

 - Khan Academy offers a very good [SQL course](https://www.khanacademy.org/computing/computer-programming/sql) for free.
 It has a mix of videos, text and exercises that you can choose to do at your own pace.
-It is well organized and even provides summary notes and documentation.
+It is well organized and even provides summary notes.

 - W3Schools offers an interactive written tutorial for [SQL](https://www.w3schools.com/sql/default.asp).

 - You can also use a [SQL Quick Reference Guide](https://www.w3schools.com/sql/sql_ref_mysql.asp) to look up information quickly once you're familiar with the language.

 - Understand what a database and [<tooltip content="DataBase Management System">DBMS</tooltip>]({{baseUrl}}/contents/data/databases/databases.html) are.
-More specifically, understand the basic concepts of [RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) before jumping into the programming aspect.
+More specifically, understand the basic concepts of [RDBMS](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm).
 This is not essential, but will give you a better high-level understanding before diving in to programming.

 ---